 Abstract

 The impact of virtual communities on the world of work and organizations has been gaining attention throughout the world.
-This qualitative research was a case study of an informal, gender-based community in the Israel Defense Forces.
+This qualitative research was a case study of an informal, gender-based community formed among both conscripted and career women in the Israel Defense Forces.
 The research was based on the field of organizational knowledge and boundaries and on the field of virtual communities.
 The findings indicate that the community was established in order to provide its members with support and knowledge and subsequently promoted ideas to improve the service in the organization.
 The article contributes to understanding the ability of an informal community of professional women to improve their lifestyles at work by means of virtual network communication.
 In addition, the findings shed light on how communities contribute to the work and environment.

 Keywords: organizational knowledge, cultural boundaries, virtual community of practice, gender community, Israel Defense Forces

+Title page

+https://apastyle.apa.org/instructional-aids/student-title-page-guide.pdf

 Introduction